Keg de Souza

-Keg de Souza is an Australian artist working across a range of mediums including performance art, drawing, temporary architecture, food, mapping, zines, and artist's booka.
+Keg de Souza (born 1978) is an Australian artist working across a range of mediums including performance art, drawing, temporary architecture, food, mapping, zines, and artist's booka.
 Initially training in architecture, she has developed a strong focus of spatial practice also informed by time spent squatting and organising events in Sydney.
 Often taking a pedagogical approach, she explores themes, situation, social spaces, community, knowledge exchange as well as the commons and places with emphasis on reciprocity, playfulness and participation.

 Biography

 Keg De Souza was born in 1978 in Perth, Australia and now lives and works in Sydney, Australia.
 She has been described as an inter-disciplinary artist who works in video, artist’s books, printmaking, inflatable architecture, installation and drawing.

 Education

 De Souza graduated from University of New South Wales in Art and Design where she exhibited with fellow artist Anna John in The Private Lives of Ups and Downs in 2007.